 Shogun Films is a start-up business with huge aspirations and significant long-term international growth prospects.
 We have a formula that works, the absolute cream of the crop of talent, and our timing is right.
 At Shogun, we love film.
 We are passionate about our industry and the people in it and are proud of our incredible British film heritage, yet our ambition is global and our films are designed to have genuine international appeal.
 We want Shogun to be a new breed of film company, one that builds and fosters long-term relationships creatively as well as commercially; that becomes an incubator to the very best creative talent, and an immediately identifiable brand that gives its audience that little bit more.
 To this end, we will be launching the Shogun Films Podcast, taking you behind the scenes of the movies you love.

 In the emerging post-coronavirus world, there is a genuine, significant gap in the market for high volumes of low-cost entertainment which can be produced and delivered expertly and expediently, and Shogun is well placed to fill it.

 And we’re just getting started.

 Our philosophy is to give audiences what they want.
-We make world class British films using the very best talent and facilities the UK has to offer.
+We make world class films using the very best talent and facilities the UK has to offer.
 We make films people want to see, not for ourselves.